 It would also work in an academic environment for a teacher or professor, a doctor or anyone else needing to protect and transport their Apple tablet but who did not want to be dragging a big, bulky bag around with them all day.

-One of the key features of all MacCase products for Apple's largest tablet is our integrated Pencil holder that is part of each design.
+One of the key features of all MacCase products for Apple's largest tablet is our integrated Pencil case that is part of each design.
 Visually, this is highlighted by a vertical "stripe" that runs down the center, in part or whole, of each 12.9 model.

+This is the latest in a series of interviews about the story behind the design of MacCase products.
 For this interview, we are again speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's new Premium Leather iPad Pro Briefcase.